zavetsec/ZavetSec-Harden/README.md

 passwords in memory, SMBv1 waiting for EternalBlue, audit logs sized at 20 MB that fill in hours.
 These are not misconfigurations — **they are shipped this way, on every fresh install.**

-`ZavetSecHardeningBaseline` fixes this.
+`ZavetSec-Harden` fixes this.
 It audits your current state, applies a hardened baseline aligned to **CIS Benchmark**, **DISA STIG**, and **Microsoft Security Baseline**, and generates an HTML report you can hand to a customer or attach to a ticket.
 If something breaks, rollback from the JSON